Belkasoft CTF 6: Write-up

 Solution

 1. First, decrypt the crypto container.
-To do so, extract it from the alternate data stream (using Belkasoft, you can achieve this by opening its Hex Viewer full screen, select all, and clicking "Save selection")
+Extract it from the alternate data stream (using Belkasoft, you can do this by opening its Hex Viewer full screen, select all, and click "Save selection")

-2. Navigate to the [iPhone] → Artifacts → Overview → Notes.
-In the notes, you will find the BitLocker recovery key:
+2. Navigate to the Artifacts → Overview → Notes.
+Inside the notes, you will find the BitLocker recovery key:

 BitLocker recovery